 No noise, just the frigid, dreadful realisation that there was no way out.
 Worse still I realised that I set the trap myself, and barged right into it.
 My own trap, set up by my own big mouth.
-How I wished that it had been my trap that remained shut a few short hours earlier.
+How I wished that it had been my mouth that remained shut a few short hours earlier.

 Setting up my own pit and pendulum hell-hole had been an innocent enough exercise.